 4. Use Essential Oils – Essential oils and scented candles may help you feel more relaxed and ease tension in the muscles.
 Scents like lavender, bergamot and sandalwood promote calmness and a more restful sleep.

-5. Take A Max Chill Shot – CBD naturally reduces your body’s reaction to stress and anxiety by boosting your mental clarity through endocannabinoids like anandamide – referred to as a “bliss molecule.”
-Hemp Bombs Max Chill Shot comes packed with 75mg of pure CBD to help ease chronic stress, but it also comprises the natural anxiety reliever, passiflora.
+5. Take A Max Chill Shot – CBD can help reduce your body’s reaction to stress and anxiety by boosting your mental clarity through endocannabinoids like anandamide – referred to as a “bliss molecule.”
+Hemp Bombs Max Chill Shot comes packed with 75mg of premium CBD to help ease chronic stress, but it also comprises the anxiety reliever, passiflora.
 Studies show that L-Theanine – a main component of the Max Chill Shot - reduces your body’s response to stress by lowering blood pressure and heart rate.

 The American Institute of Stress – Stress Effects